WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 BULLYING/ CYBERBULLYING POLICY #249

+The Board strives to provide a safe, positive learning climate for students in the schools.
+Therefore, it shall be the policy of the District to maintain an educational environment in which bullying/cyberbullying in any form is not tolerated.
+Furthermore, all forms of bullying/cyberbullying by School District students are hereby prohibited.
+Anyone who engages in bullying/cyberbullying in violation of this Policy shall be subject to appropriate discipline.
+Each student shall be responsible to respect the rights of others and to ensure an atmosphere free from bullying.
 The term bullying/cyberbullying shall mean intentional electronic, written, verbal, physical acts, or series of acts, perpetrated by a student or group of students, on another student or students, which occurs during the school day, on school property, in a school vehicle, at a designated bus stop, or at any activity sponsored, supervised or sanctioned by the School District; or occurs outside of the school day or off school property that satisfy all of the criteria listed below:

 1. Is severe, persistent or pervasive;